Updated: Nov 6

 What’s next for Habito?

-According to Romney, Habito is on a strong growth path as it continues to build a product and service that solves the whole homeownership experience.
+According to Romney, Habito is on a strong growth path as it continues to build a product and service that solve the whole homeownership experience.

 “We're going to launch new mortgages for a new generation, based on changing customer needs.
 And we're going to build the most awesome fintech brand in the world.”